 - Determine which laws apply to your DWI case

-Building a Defense Strategy After a DWI in League City
+Building Your Defense Strategy After Your DWI Charge in League City

-When you hire our firm, we will build a defense strategy to try to dismiss or reduce your charges.
-If we are unable to find a legal basis for the case to get dismissed, we can negotiate a plea bargain with the prosecutor or go to trial.
+When you hire our firm, we will build a defense strategy and fight to get your charges dismissed.
+We can also negotiate a plea bargain with the prosecutor and defend you in court.

-Still, while we analyze evidence and examine witnesses for your League City DWI case, DWI lawyer might find that:
+Still, while we analyze evidence and examine witnesses for your League City DWI case, our DWI lawyer will look for any indication that:

 - The arresting officer didn’t have probable cause or reasonable suspicion.